 It is generally accepted that runners benefit from resistance training.

-Resistance training covers a broad spectrum of activities however from circuit classes to Olympic style weight lifting.
+Resistance training covers a broad spectrum of activities from circuit classes to Olympic style weightlifting however.
 The latter is recommended by some running coaches to improve both power and speed.
 These include technical lifts such as the snatch and the clean and jerk.

 More specifically, should you?